 Elections are state-by-state contests.
 They include general elections for president and statewide offices (e.g., governor and U.S. senator), and they are often organized and paid for by the states.
 Because political cultures vary from state to state, the process of voter registration similarly varies.
 For example, suppose an 85-year-old retiree with an expired driver’s license wants to register to vote.
 He or she might be able to register quickly in California or Florida, but a current government ID might be required prior to registration in Texas or Indiana.

-The ratification of the Twenty-Fourth Amendment in 1964 ended poll taxes, but the passage of the Voting Rights Act (VRA) in 1965 had a more profound effect.
+The ratification of the Twenty-Fourth Amendment in 1964 ended poll taxes, but the passage of the Voting Rights Act (VRA) in 1965 had a more profound effect (Figure 7.2).
 The act protected the rights of minority voters by prohibiting state laws that denied voting rights based on race.
 The VRA gave the attorney general of the United States authority to order federal examiners to areas with a history of discrimination.
 These examiners had the power to oversee and monitor voter registration and elections.
 States found to violate provisions of the VRA were required to get any changes in their election laws approved by the U.S. attorney general or by going through the court system.
 However, in Shelby County v.
 Holder (2013), the Supreme Court, in a 5–4 decision, threw out the standards and process of the VRA, effectively gutting the landmark legislation.
 This decision effectively pushed decision-making and discretion for election policy in VRA states to the state and local level.
 Several such states subsequently made changes to their voter ID laws and North Carolina changed its plans for how many polling places were available in certain areas.
+This is the legal avenue though which legislators in scores of U.S. states in 2021 have introduced legislation to make voter registration requirements more stringent and to limit options in terms of voting methods.
 The extent to which such changes will violate equal protection is unknown in advance, but such changes often do not have a neutral effect.

 Following the implementation of the VRA, many states have sought other methods of increasing voter registration.
 Several states make registering to vote relatively easy for citizens who have government documentation.
 Oregon has few requirements for registering and registers many of its voters automatically.
 North Dakota has no registration at all.
 In 2002, Arizona was the first state to offer online voter registration, which allowed citizens with a driver’s license to register to vote without any paper application or signature.
 The system matches the information on the application to information stored at the Department of Motor Vehicles, to ensure each citizen is registering to vote in the right precinct.
 Citizens without a driver’s license still need to file a paper application.
 More than eighteen states have moved to online registration or passed laws to begin doing so.
 The National Conference of State Legislatures estimates, however, that adopting an online voter registration system can initially cost a state between $250,000 and $750,000.